-An expert in youth leadership and rights-based responses to humanitarian crises, Muhammad Ferdaus is the Coordinator and Lecturer of the Program in Disaster Studies (PPDS) at BRAC University, Dhaka and a Co-Investigator of Synthesizing the evidence from non-health sectors to inform health system responses to humanitarian displacement: the Rohingya in Bangladesh project of the London School of Hygiene & Tropical Medicine (LSHTM).
+An expert in youth leadership and rights-based responses to humanitarian crises, Muhammad Ferdaus is the Coordinator and Lecturer of the Postgraduate Programs in Disaster Management (PPDM) at BRAC University, Dhaka and a Co-Investigator of Synthesizing the evidence from non-health sectors to inform health system responses to humanitarian displacement: the Rohingya in Bangladesh project of the London School of Hygiene & Tropical Medicine (LSHTM).

 Prior to his current appointment, Mr. Ferdaus served for three years as a co-investigator of a European Commission Erasmus+ project; ASCENT (Advancing Skill Creation to ENhance Transformation.
 In the period of 2014-15 he has served as a Program Assistant in the United States and the Massachusetts Bay Chapter of the American Red Cross and the Boston Commission on Affairs of the Elderly, MA-USA.
 Mr. Ferdaus is one of the Scientific Committee Members in the International Conference on Building Resilience and UNLEASH Innovation lab in Denmark.
 He is also an active alumni of the UNLEASH Global Innovation Lab of 2017 and 2018.